Nomsu's Syntax

 Actions can be grouped with parentheses: say (5 squared)

-and for long lines, an indented region can be used:
+long lines, an indented region can be used:

 Actions with only arguments and no words (like $my_fn 1 2 3